“I find my greatest pleasure, and so my reward, in the work that precedes what the world calls success.”

-If we want to organize self-produced events – things such as concerts, festivals, and community-engagement initiatives – one way that we can mitigate financial risk and boost our bottom line is to partner with non-profit organizations and then raise money via grants.
+If we musicians want to organize self-produced events – things such as concerts, festivals, and community projects – one way that we can mitigate financial risk and boost our revenues is to partner with non-profit organizations and then raise money via grants.

 This post summarizes two strategies for doing so.

 Most institutions that award grants, such as foundations, can disburse monies only to registered non-profit organizations – typically those designated as 501(c)(3) in the U.S. tax code.

 Although there exist some grant programs in the U.S. that aid individual musicians and artists, most either confer paltry sums or are not suited to performance or educational projects.
 Composers, however, will find more avenues to obtain individual grants.

 Regardless, it’s best for more experienced musicians to come up with projects that can attract bigger sums and to forgo trivial grants because funders typically require time-consuming applications and reports.

 Whatever our degree of experience, though, a sensible way to proceed is to team up with non-profit organizations whose missions intersect with ours.
 Then, those organizations can serve as our presenters or our fiscal agents.
 Below are concise guidelines and examples.